When should you report inappropriate content?

 To find out more, visit vodafone.co.uk/control.

-For more information about parental controls, check out the interactive guides in our Useful Tools section.
+For more information about parental controls, check out the interactive guides in our Tools and tips section.